BISHSTIM

 How Physical & Emotional Grief Connect

 The body and mind are not separate in this.
 Your emotional grief isn’t just about the physical symptoms—it is a symptom.
 Chronic pain and fatigue drain your ability to process emotions.
 Inflammation impacts mood.
-The nervous system dysregulation of chronic illness means you’re constantly in fight-or-flight, which fuels anxiety, rage, and despair.
+The nervous system The mind and body are deeply intertwined in chronic illness.
+Emotional grief is not separate from physical symptoms—it is a symptom.
+Chronic pain, fatigue, and inflammation drain emotional resilience, while nervous system dysregulation keeps the body in a constant state of fight-or-flight, heightening anxiety, anger, and hopelessness.

 @dr.cal.ur.science.pal @dr_cal_ur_science_pal: This video summarises the paper “Inflammation-induced histamine impairs the capacity of escitalopram to increase hippocampal extracellular serotonin,” J. Neurosci.
 2021 #science #medicine #phd #biology #neuroscience #sick #lab #doctor ♬ original sound - dr_cal_ur_science_pal